melioristic/preconditioned-compound-vegetation/README.md

 [ ] Create seasonal dataset
 [ ] Run SEM
-[ ] Discuss on a model where P, T (winter) goes to LAI summer through a latent variable
+[ ] Discuss on a model where P, T (winter) goes to LAI summer through a latent variable [ ] Create plots for the results (with climate zones and stipplings based on p-value)